-The Downtown Community Gathering Space will be a public space where residents can enjoy special attributes of Minot and the surrounding region.
+The Downtown Community Gathering Place will be a public space where residents can enjoy special attributes of Minot and the surrounding region.
+Acquisition of property will be necessary as part of the project using the voluntary acquisition process pursuant to the Uniform Relocation Act.
+Following a feasibility selection process which included extensive public engagement and input utilizing a publicly disclosed and discussed set of feasibility criteria, three sites were identified as suitable for the public space.
+Use of a Technical Review Committee resulted in affirming the feasibility of three sites and a recommended prioritizing of focus based on the sites ranking 1, 2, and 3.
+The Technical Review Committee's recommendation was submitted to the City Council which affirmed the priority ranking.
 Design and build-out of the space will be done through NDRC funds with City of Minot providing a site where the facility will be located.
-Design elements of the gathering space may include historical and cultural features of Minot and surrounding region; a fountain dedicated to heroism of Minot's citizens, volunteers, and public servants who worked tirelessly before, during, and after the flood; walking paths and exercise areas; and may stage a regional farmers' market, local festivals, and other applicable events.
+Design elements of the gathering place may include historical and cultural features of Minot and surrounding region; a fountain dedicated to heroism of Minot's citizens, volunteers, and public servants who worked tirelessly before, during, and after the flood; walking paths and exercise areas; and may stage a regional farmers market, local festivals, and other applicable events.

-Connected by a river way and strategically located downtown, it will be accessible via car, bicycle or on foot.
-By creating a place where people can come together, this gathering space promotes a more vibrant and resilient downtown and will have a collective impact on various economic backgrounds which comprise the Minot community.
-Even through something as simple as a farmers' market, the space not only celebrates regional food varieties of North Dakota's growing season, it becomes more than just a shopping trip, the gathering space becomes an integral part of a regional food system, a stimulus to the local Minot economy, and fosters social networks.
-The gathering space offers a place to connect with neighbors, meet local farmers, support local small businesses, and provide nutritious food to the community.
+Strategically located downtown, it will be accessible via car, bicycle or on foot.
+By creating a place where people can come together, this gathering place promotes a more vibrant and resilient downtown and will have a collective impact on various economic backgrounds which comprise the Minot community.
+Even through something as simple as a farmers market, the space not only celebrates regional food varieties of North Dakota's growing season, it becomes more than just a shopping trip, the gathering place becomes an integral part of a regional food system, a stimulus to the local Minot economy, and fosters social networks.
+The gathering place offers a place to connect with neighbors, meet local farmers, support local small businesses, and provide nutritious food to the community.
+The City of Minot will provide approximately 3 sites for the public to vote on and the technical review committee will recommend a site to council.
+Then, the city will undergo the process of acquiring the parcels and designing the Gathering Place with the assistance of public input.
+Once designed, then the City will begin the process of procuring a contractor to begin construction with the goal of breaking ground during the 2019 construction season.